TimmerAlexander/Cooperative_Manipulation/Readme.md

 ## 7. Launch the cooperative manipulation movements
 ### **A movement consisting of translatory and rotatory movement**
-Plan a trajectory of translational and rotational mmovements in "measurements_movement.py" and launch the movement as follow:
+Plan a trajectory of translational and rotational movements in "measurements_movement.py" and launch the movement as follow:

 In a new Terminal:

-        rosrun cooperative_manipulation measurements_movement.py
+        roslaunch cooperative_manipulation measurements.launch cooperative_movment:=true

 ### **A movement consisting of a circular motion**
 A movement that triggers an elbow singularity at UR16e (from the given start pose).